zhongpc/zhongpc.github.io/_pages/research.md

 ## Mathematical programming and optimization for robust computational modeling

 To tackle the complex modeling of disordered or partially-disordered systems.
 The cluster expansion model is parameterized with ab-initio data.
-The parameterization need to extracts the effective interactions as descriptors of energetics from the information DFT calculations.
-The well-trained CE model is used to sample the equilibrium states of DRX from Monte Carlo simulations.
+The parameterization need to extracts the effective interactions as the informative descriptors of energetics from the DFT calculations.
+The well-fitted CE model is used to sample the equilibrium states from Monte Carlo simulations.

 To achieve this, a sparse solution with hierarchy constraints (or structural sparsity) is required.
 We incorperate the idea of  mixded integer programming with lattice model to generate robust and predictive energy models. [[github]](https://github.com/CederGroupHub/sparse-lm)